Haivision/srt-rfc/draft-sharabayko-srt.md

 - maintained as long as any packets are being exchanged in a timely manner, and

-- considered closed when a party receives the appropriate close command from its peer (connection closed by the foreign host), or when it receives no packets at all for some predefined time (connection broken on timeout).
+- considered closed when a party receives the appropriate SHUTDOWN command from its peer (connection closed by the foreign host), or when it receives no packets at all for some predefined time (connection broken on timeout).

-SRT supports two connection configurations:
+SRT supports two connection modes:

 1. Caller-Listener, where one side waits for the other to initiate a connection;
 2. Rendezvous, where both sides attempt to initiate a connection.